Find Affordable College Courses

 Newton, MA

 Lasell University did quite well in this year’s ranking of the most popular places for social sciences students to get a master’s degree.
 It came in at #8 on the list.
-Located in the city of Newton, Lasell is a private not-for-profit college with a small student population.
+Located in the city of Newton, Lasell is a private not-for-profit school with a small student population.

 Women make up 20% of the social sciences majors at the school.